-The Joint Authority recommends downloading the Koronavilkku-application.
-Using it together we can prevent the spread of the coronavirus.
+Päijät-Sote Joint Authority recommends downloading the Koronavilkku mobile application because using it can help us stop the spreading of coronavirus.

-The Päijät-Häme Joint Authority for Health and Wellbeing’s corona cooperation group meets regularly.
-It includes representation from the Joint Authority, the municipalities in the region, the Regional State Administrative Agency of Southern Finland, the ELY-Center and the Finnish Institute for Health and Welfare.
-The situation is monitored daily in the Group and new instructions are issued if necessary.
+The COVID-19 Cooperation Group appointed by the Päijät-Häme Joint Authority for Health and Wellbeing convenes regularly.
+It includes representatives of the Joint Authority, the municipalities in the region, the Regional State Administrative Agency for Southern Finland, the Centre for Economic Development, Transport and the Environment (ELY Centre), and the Finnish Institute for Health and Welfare (THL).
+The situation is monitored by the group on a daily basis, and new instructions are issued, as necessary.

-Tuomo Nieminen, Chairman, Chief Medical Officer, Head of Service, Päijät-Häme Joint Authority for Health and Wellbeing
+Tuomo Nieminen, Chief Medical Officer, Head of Service, Päijät-Häme Joint Authority for Health and Wellbeing

-Ville Lehtinen, Vice Chairman, Chief Infectious Disease, Physician Responsible for Infectious Diseases, Päijät-Häme Joint Authority for Health and Wellbeing
+Ville Lehtinen, Chief Infectious Disease Physician, Physician Responsible for Infectious Diseases, Päijät-Häme Joint Authority for Health and Wellbeing

-Jukka Majuri, doctor responsible for infectious diseases, Päijät-Häme Joint Authority for Health and Wellbeing
+Jukka Majuri, Physician Responsible for Infectious Diseases, Päijät-Häme Joint Authority for Health and Wellbeing

-Representative of the Regional State Administrative Agency of Southern Finland
+Regional State Administrative Agency for Southern Finland representative